episerver/content-graph-js-sdk/decoupled-site/README.md

 ## Setup and Run

 1. Run `setup.cmd`.
 You can re-run `setup.cmd` at any time to reset the backend with a fresh database.
 2. Config the Content Graph keys:
-    > Skip this step if you don't have new keys.
-You still can see the site with existed data but can't index the updating on the site.
     * ./backend/appsettings.json
     * ./frontend/.env
     * ./frontend/codegen.yaml

-2. Open terminal for `./backend` and run `dotnet run`.
+3. Open terminal for `./backend` and run `dotnet run`.
     * Navigate to http://localhost:8082/.
     * Create an admin user.
 If the UI is not displayed automatically, navigate to http://localhost:8082/util/register.
     * Add the following config site if it doesn't exist